appcelerator/amplify-tooling/docs/Release Notes/Axway CLI 2.0.0.md

  * refactor: Switched from using `got` directly to `amplify-request`.
  * chore: Updated dependencies.

+### amplify-auth-sdk@2.3.1

+ * fix: No longer move old v1 token store as it breaks products still using older amplify-cli-util versions.
+ * fix: Create the `keytar` prefix directory if it doesn't exist.
+ * chore: Updated dependencies.

 ### amplify-cli-auth@2.0.0

  * BREAKING CHANGE: Dropped support for Node.js 10.12.0 and older.